First National Bank of Davenport

-The First National Bank of Davenport, also known as Brenton Bank and The Brenton, is an historic building located in central Davenport, Iowa, United States.
+The First National Bank of Davenport, also known as Brenton Bank and The Brenton, is a historic building located in central Davenport, Iowa, United States.
 It was added to the National Register of Historic Places in 2018.
+It is significant for its associations with the history of community planning and development, and as an important example of modernistic design.

 History

-The three-story Modern Movement building was constructed in 1967 for the First National Bank of Davenport, a branch of Iowa's Brenton Bank network.
-It was designed to harmonize with other Mid-century modern buildings in a larger commercial development.
-In the event, plans changed, and The Brenton was self-financed independently of its neighbours.